crsauer91/milehighdreamin/01-strategy/03-admin-runbook.md

 When a fan withdraws consent:

 1. Set `Consent Status = False`.
-2. Preserve historical consent evidence where appropriate.
+2. Preserve the prior status, date, source, actor, and change timestamp in field history; do not clear the prior date/source merely because current status is False.
 3. Do not overwrite historical information merely to make the record cleaner.
 4. Ensure future campaign/export processes exclude the fan from marketing where required.
 5. Process deletion requests separately according to the privacy procedure.

 Consent withdrawal must not delete purchase, accounting, or other legitimately retained operational history automatically.
+Enable field history for Consent Status, Date, and Source on Lead and Contact.
+Because standard history retention is finite, export the minimum consent-event evidence to the approved secured archive before expiry when the three-year consent-evidence policy exceeds the org's available retention.

 ---